alexjmoore/blog/content/blogs/converting-google-cloud-spot-to-on-demand/index.md

 date: 2025-11-02
 description: "A guide on how to convert your Google Cloud Spot VMs to On-Demand instances for production workloads."
 tags: ["Google Cloud", "GCP", "Compute Engine", "Spot VMs", "Cost Optimisation"]
-image: "mountain_background.jpg"
+image: "/images/mountain_background.jpg"
 ---

 It's easy to be forgiven for thinking that you cannot change a Google Cloud VM's provisioning model from Spot to On-Demand once it's been created.
-Even when stopping the instance and attempting to edit it via the Google Cloud Console, you'll be presented with a greyed-out "Provisioning model cannot be edited" message, as shown in the screenshot below.
+Even when stopping the instance and attempting to edit it via the Google Cloud Console, you'll be presented with a greyed-out *"Provisioning model cannot be edited"* message, as shown in the screenshot below.

 However, this is not entirely true!
 While the console might suggest otherwise, you can indeed change the provisioning model using the `gcloud` command-line tool.
 This post will guide you through the process.